The ultimate resource to start meal planning, get healthy, and make meal time stress free and easy. Learn how to meal plan with ease.

 In that way, you're not running all over the store trying to purchase every kind of meat, vegetable, and dry good you can for 21 different meals.
 Also, if you don't mind eating the same meal for dinner three nights in a row, then take that into account too — that's less actual items on your list and fewer stops in the store.

-For instance, if you've decided that Monday night's dinner is Roasted Chicken and Potatoes with Broccoli, then you can use some of the leftover chicken for Tuesday's Healthy Avocado Chicken Salad.
+For instance, if you've decided that Monday night's dinner is Roasted Chicken and Potatoes with Broccoli, then you can use some of the leftover chicken for Tuesday's Blackened Chicken Salad.
 Or, if you want to make up a batch of Healthy Ground Turkey Chili on Wednesday consider purchasing extra ground turkey so you'll have enough to make Zucchini and Ground Turkey Pizza Boats for Thursday, and so on.
 And, don't forget to take into account leftovers or repeat meals when making your list.
 Be sure to double or even triple some recipes if you plan on having them more than once.

 Once you've figured out which meals you want on which days, add all of your ingredients to a list and get shopping.
 I've also found it helps to write down the meals on a calendar.
 You can print a blank one off at home or use any calendar you have and put it right on the fridge.
 That way, you won't forget what's on the menu every day.